microsoft/WindowsAppSDK-Samples/Samples/DynamicDependencies/README.md

 ## Scenarios covered in these samples
 ### Dynamically referencing additional MSIX framework packages
-This example also shows how to add a reference to another MSIX framework package (DirectX) by explicitly using the Dynamic Dependency api.
-For more information on these concepts, please refer to [https://docs.microsoft.com/windows/apps/desktop/modernize/framework-packages/use-the-dynamic-dependency-api](https://docs.microsoft.com/windows/apps/desktop/modernize/framework-packages/use-the-dynamic-dependency-api)
+This example also shows how to add a reference to another MSIX framework package (DirectX) by explicitly using the Dynamic Dependency API.
+For more information on these concepts, please refer to [https://docs.microsoft.com/windows/apps/desktop/modernize/framework-packages/use-the-dynamic-dependency-API](https://docs.microsoft.com/windows/apps/desktop/modernize/framework-packages/use-the-dynamic-dependency-API)

 ## Building and running any of the samples